Download OpenAPI specification:Download

 If these functions do not satisfy your needs, there is always the alternative not to work on the level of the columns but on the level of the primitive column entries.

-for each row for which the float column "x" is larger than 10.
+The following expression creates a string column that contains the string large for each row for which the float column "x" is larger than 10.

 let val = c("x").at_or(id, 0.0);